johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 {
   provide: 'MASSIVE_CONNECT_OPTIONS',
   useFactory: // <-- we need to get our options factory inserted here!
-  inject:     // <-- we need to supply injectable parameters for useFactory here }
+  inject:     // <-- we need to supply injectable parameters for useFactory here!
+}
 ```

-Let's try to tie a few things together.
+Let's tie a few things together.
 We're in pretty deep, so now's a good time to do a quick refresher on the big picture, and assess where we're at:

 1. We're writing code that constructs, then returns, a dynamic module (our `registerAsync()` static method will house that code).
 2. The dynamic module it returns can be imported into other feature modules, and provides a service (the thing that connects to the database and returns a `db` object).
 3. That service needs to be _configured_ at the time the module is constructed.
 A more helpful way to say this is that the service _depends on_ a dynamically constructed _options object_.
-4. We're going to construct that configuration options object at runtime, using a class that the consuming module hands us.
+4. We're going to construct that configuration options object at run-time, using a class that the consuming module hands us.
 5. That class contains a method that knows how to return an appropriate options object.
-6. We're going to use the Nest Dependency Injection system to do the heavy lifting to manage that options object dependency for us.
+6. We're going to use the NestJS Dependency Injection system to do the heavy lifting to manage that options object dependency for us.

 OK, so we're working on steps 4, 5, and 6 right now.
 We're not yet ready to assemble the entire dynamic module.
 Before we do that, we have to work out the mechanics of our _options provider_.
 Returning to that task, we should be able to see how to fill in the blanks in the skeleton _options provider_ we sketched out earlier (see the lines annotated `<-- we need to...` above).
 We can fill in those values based on how the `registerAsync()` call was made: